JoelGrayson/Homework-Checker/README.md

     * Edit `alter page/src`.
     * Load unpacked in `chrome://extensions` for the `Homework Checker/` directory.
 * Run `./build.sh` when ready to deploy.
+* Then, compress the folder and upload the .zip file to the Chrome Web Store Developer Dashboard.
+If the website says the .zip is invalid, compress the folder on an older mac because the newest mac has a different compression algorithm.

 ### Alter Page
 Run `gulp dev` for a readable development mode